MicrosoftDocs/power-automate-docs/articles/desktop-flows/alm/alm-connection.md

 ---

 # Create a connection with a Service Principal
-To be able to create a connection with a Service Principal, you first need to give permissions to the Service Principal on the machine or the machine group.
-Alternatively, you can register the machine using a [Service Principal with silent registration](/power-automate/desktop-flows/machines-silent-registration#using-a-service-principal-account).
+To create a connection with a Service Principal, the best approach is to use the register the machine using a [Service Principal with silent registration](/power-automate/desktop-flows/machines-silent-registration#using-a-service-principal-account).
+Alternatively, you can give permissions to the Service Principal on the machine or the machine group and then create a connection using the Service Principal.

 ## Give permissions on the machine or machine group
 To give permissions on the machine: